chestwood96/ActuallyLinearFilamentWidthSensor/README.md

 ## Features
 ### Sensor
 - Very good linearity over 1mm (centred on ~1.75)
-- Good linearity over 2-3mm (for potential 3mm filament compatibility, never used that myself)
+- Good linearity over 2-3mm (3mm filament is theoretically compatable, but remains untested)
 - No thermal drift on the sensor
 - Low drag
 ### Software